 Yet another of my recent reviews is up!
 Well, it went up a while ago but due to the issues with the site I haven’t been able to post it until now.
-Go and check it out over on UK Anime Network or read it here.

 I’m not really sure where to begin with this one.
 In fact I’m struggling to write much of anything at all about it.
 While it can be relatively easy to write about something you love, and even easier to find the words to describe something you hate, it is extremely difficult to write about something you found to be adequate or just okay.
 That’s not to suggest that Snow White with the Red Hair is a bad series; far from it, it just doesn’t particularly stand out.

 So let’s try starting at the beginning: Shirayuki is a herbalist in the Kingdom of Tanbarun, she’s well liked in her home town and seems to be getting along well in life, including running her own shop.
 That is until one fateful day when, upon hearing of her beautiful long red hair, the Kingdom’s Prince, Raj Shenazard, demands she become his concubine.
 Shirayuki isn’t particularly thrilled by the prospect, especially as Raj has a bit of a reputation as a tyrant, so she takes the decision to flee her homeland to begin anew in a neighbouring country.
 However, she does leave behind a little parting gift for Prince Raj - She cuts off her hair below the nape of her neck and leaves it in her shop.